In fact, there are millions of us.

 But for now, it’s a red state, and I’m doing what I can to fix that.

-During the 2012 election I didn’t put an Obama bumper sticker on my car for fear my car would get vandalized.
+During the 2012 and 2016 elections I didn’t put Obama or Clinton bumper stickers on my car for fear my car would get vandalized.
 My friend had one on hers and she often got flipped off and cussed at while driving because of it.

-I rarely saw any Obama yard signs all election season.
+I rarely saw any Obama or Clinton yard signs all election season.
 I had mine, though I was actually shocked it didn’t get destroyed like it did in 2008.

-I did sometimes wear an Obama shirt, which often got me dirty looks from people.
-But being 6′ 225 pounds and built like an ex-linebacker does have its advantages–it often keeps people from saying too much.
+I have sometimes worn a political shirt, which often got me dirty looks from people.
+But being 6′ 215 pounds and built like an ex-linebacker does have its advantages — it often keeps people from saying too much.
 Though I did have one guy tell me that Obama was going to destroy this country.
 I told him it was too late, Bush had already done that.
-I don’t think he liked that answer–nor did I care.
+I don’t think he liked that answer — nor did I care.

 My Facebook is filled with conservative friends and family.
 I swear, some of the stuff I’ve seen them share is so laughable it’s sad.
 And I’m not exaggerating, at least 90% of it is completely untrue.
-Not ideological differences, not debatable issues—just completely made up right-wing bullcrap.
+Not ideological differences, not debatable issues — just completely made up right-wing bullshit.
+Which has only gotten much worse since Donald Trump’s rise to the top of the GOP ladder.

-I have people who don’t know my political views often approach me and start yapping about the evils of Obama, Democrats and liberals everywhere.
+I have people who don’t know my political views often approach me and start yapping about the evils of Obama, Clinton, Democrats and liberals everywhere.
 For the most part I just let them rant, usually because my rebuttal to their nonsense would probably just go right over their head.
 It’s hard to have a reasonable discussion with someone who opens with, “Obama’s destroying this country with socialism.”
-Especially when it’s said by someone who appears to be collecting Social Security and Medicare.
+Especially when it’s said by someone who appears to be collecting Social Security and Medicare, all while enthusiastically declaring their love for a moron like Trump.

 I often feel isolated on an island of crazy.
 I simply assume everyone is a conservative, and when I do meet a fellow liberal (not that it’s rare, it’s just not nearly as common as a conservative) I’m usually surprised.